nicolarevelant/italian-draughts/README.md

 # Italian Draughts

-Play Italian Draughts against the computer.
+Play Italian Draughts against the computer with 10 difficulty levels.

 Instructions on how to play can be found [here](https://en.wikipedia.org/wiki/Italian_draughts).